Committed to improving healthcare

-A LIU schould be established every time a new technology is to be introduced and implemented in healthcare.
+A LIU should be established every time a new technology is to be introduced and implemented in the healthcare field.
 The shared-decision-making is a fundamental principle within the DISH concepts.
-It is practiced in co-operation and open dialogue between parties and it is part of the conversations within the LIU meetings where all the participants define the framework for the training.
+It is practiced in co-operation and open dialogue between the different actors engaged in its implementation and it is part of the conversations within the LIU meetings where all the participants define the framework for the training.

 From the user perspective

-The LIU is preparatory meetings, which are planned in good time before the training and include clarifying issues such as:
+The LIU are preparatory meetings planned well before the training and that are aimed at clarifying issues such as:

 - What is the purpose in the use of the technology?

-- What desired changes in the skills/competences of health and social care professionals are there?
+- What desired changes in the skills/competences of health and social care professionals are needed?

-- Which main workflows are affected and what does the new workflows look like?
+- Which main workflows are affected and how the new workflows will look like?

 - Which arrangements should be made to ensure that a sustainable peer-learning culture will be established after the training?

-- Identify other workflows, which can be improved by the technology.
+- Are there other workflows that can be improved by the implementation of the new technology?

-Technology and professional competence cannot be separated, therefore bringing the technologies into practical use is a matter of both being able to understand and being able to deal with the technology.
+Technology and professional competences cannot be separated.
+Bringing the technologies into practical use is a matter of both being able to understand and being able to deal with the technology.

-Dealing with and understanding technology have several dimensions, and one of them is getting to know the technology and pressing the buttons.
-The other dimensions are related to the relational aspect; to the shared commitment in the use of the technology in practice; to the complexity in the daily work and to the intricacy, of which the technology should become a part of.
-Finally, they are related to the development and changes in professional competence and workflows.
+Dealing with and understanding technologies have several dimensions and one of them is getting to know the technology enough to be able to use it properly.
+The other dimensions relate to relational aspects such as: shared commitment in the use of the technology in practice; complexity in the daily work and difficulty in making the technology part of it; changes in professional competence and workflows.

-The LIU also consist of follow- up meetings after the training
+The LIU also consists of follow- up meetings after the training

 What it is?

-Each training is based on the need in the clinic and the end-users define the training.
-For instance – it is the technology users, who define the need for the training and the technology set-up together with the trainers.
+Each training session is based on the need in the health and social setting and the trainees define the topics to be part of the training together with the trainers.

-The skills’ training is based on practice-related cases, drawn from the daily work of healthcare staff.
-The training should be based on the concrete technology, which has either been introduced but is not in use, or which should be introduced into the clinical practice.
-The staff should be trained in how to use the technology, based on cases from their work.
+The skills’ training is based on practice-related cases, drawn from the daily work of the health and social care staff.
+The training should be based on the concrete technology, which has either been already implemented but is not in use yet or which should be still into the clinical practice.
+The staff should be trained on how to use the technology basing on cases from their daily work.
 The training can take place in specifically set-up simulation facilities or in the own wards/own areas with on-the-job training, as well as across professional groups and sectors.

 From the user perspective

-The training can last from 2-6 hours, depending on the case, and the extent of training needs.
-To start with, the training will focus on when the technology is working and is responsive, and in the second half of the training session, the training is oriented towards troubleshooting and handling the situations when the technology is not working (unresponsive).
+The training can last from 2 to 6 hours, depending on the specific cases and the extent of training needs.
+To start with, the training will focus on when the technology is working properly and is responsive, and during the second half of the training session, the training is oriented towards troubleshooting and handling the situations when the technology is not working (unresponsive).

 The recommended team size is 8-12 participants, because it is essential to give each participant a chance to actively participate in the hands-on training.

-The target group is health and social care professionals (irrespective of professional background).
+The target group is health and social care professionals (irrespectively from theis professional background).

 The training itself increases in complexity of learning levels from: